dujanhung/evtsbx-api-doc/lua/es_Player.md

 the player position in world coordinate. use XYZ convention.

 >[!TIP]
->this one is useful for player teleportation, and player movement tracker.
+>this one is useful for player teleportation, and player movement recorder.

 >[!CAUTION]
 >don't teleport the player too far away. otherwise, player would get stuck in the black void.